N1ceL/FixDiscordExperimentTheme/README.md

 - Move .css theme to this folder.
 - In "Discord -> Settings -> BetterDiscord -> Themes" click to theme checkbox (enable).
 - Done, theme installed!

-# Discord was the perfect of modern design, but the new designers seem to be colorblind with very poor vision.